Syria and weapons of mass destruction: IAEA inspections

 After refusing to comment on the reports for six months, the Bush administration briefed Congress and the IAEA on 24 April 2008, saying that the U.S. Government was "convinced" that Syria had been building a "covert nuclear reactor" that was "not intended for peaceful purposes."
 The briefing included releases of satellite photographs of the bombed site and overhead and ground level intelligence photographs of the site under construction, including the alleged reactor vessel steel shell before concrete was poured and of the alleged reactor head structure.

 On 27 April 2008, Syrian President Bashar al-Assad had said the Dair Alzour site was just "a military site under construction, not a nuclear site as Israel and America claimed," and that Syria's goal is a nuclear-free Middle East.
 Syria allowed an IAEA visit to the site on 23 June 2008, which took environmental samples that revealed the presence of man-made uranium and other materials consistent with a reactor.
 Syria refused IAEA requests for further information on or access to the Dair Alzour site.

 A 2009 IAEA investigation reported evidence of uranium and graphite and concluded that the site bore features resembling an undeclared nuclear reactor.
 IAEA was initially unable to confirm or deny the nature of the site because, according to IAEA, Syria failed to provide necessary cooperation with the IAEA investigation.
 Syria has disputed these claims.

 On 24 May 2011, IAEA Director General Amano released a report concluding that the destroyed building was "very likely" a nuclear reactor, which Syria had been required to declare under its NPT safeguards agreement.
 On 9 June 2011, IAEA Board of Governors voted 17-6 (with 11 abstentions) to report this as non-compliance to the UN Security Council.

+After the fall of the Assad regime, the IAEA was allowed to inspect the Al Kibar reactor and other related sites.
+In August 2026, the United States brokered a deal between Syria and Israel allowing the IAEA to remove nuclear material stored at "Site 99" storage facility linked to the reactor, averting a threat by Israel to bomb the site again.
+According to US and Israeli officials, Site 99 held material from Al Kibar, including uranium in the form of yellowcake.

+On 1 September 2026, the IAEA reported that Syria's former Assad regime failed to declare nuclear material and facilities, confirming that infrastructure at Deir ez-Zor was consistent with an unfinished nuclear reactor and identifying about 73 tonnes of natural uranium.
+In addition to the reactor site, the IAEA identified a fuel fabrication plant and a storage facility for uranium fuel and scrap.
+The agency said it would continue to monitor the activities at the site.
+Two days later, the OPCW reported that it had verified the irreversible destruction of 42 aerial bombs in Syria, marking the first verified destruction of Syrian chemical munitions since 2014.